dapr/components-contrib/tests/certification/state/coherence/README.md

 ## Out of scope

-1Tests for [features not implemented by Coherence][features] are out of scope.
+1. Tests for [features not implemented by Coherence][features] are out of scope.
 This includes
     * Transactional
     * ETag
     * Actors